-Bit Mnemonic Comment 15 14 13 12 11 10 ZERO ZERO ZERO ZERO ZERO ZERO These six bits are always 0.
+Bit Mnemonic Comment 15 14 ZERO ZERO These two bits are always 0.
+13 12 11 10 SGL/DIFF CHSLT2 CHSLT1 CHSLT0 Single/Differential Bit.
+Channel Selection Bits.
+These bits, in conjunction with the SGL/DIFF bit, determine which channel has been selected for conversion.
+Please refer to Table IIIa and Table IIIb.
 9 8 PMGT1 PMGT0 Power Management Bits.
-These bits will indicate if the part is in a power-down mode or not.
+These bits along with the SLEEP pin indicate if the part is in a power-down mode or not.
 See Table VI in Power-Down Section for description.
 7 6 ONE ONE Both these bits are always 1.
 5 AMODE Analog Mode Bit.
-When this bit is a 0, the device is set up for the unipolar analog input range.
-When this bit is a 1, the device is set up for the bipolar analog input range.
-4 BUSY Conversion/Calibration Busy Bit.
-When this bit is 1, this indicates that there is a conversion or calibration in progress.
-When this bit is 0, there is no conversion or calibration in progress.
+This bit is used along with SGL/DIFF and CHSLT2 - CHSLT0 to determine the AIN(+) and AIN(-) inputs to the track and hold circuitry and the analog conversion mode (unipolar or bipolar).
+Please see Table III for details.
+4 BUSY Conversion/Calibration BUSY Bit.
+When this bit is a 1, there is a conversion or a calibration in progress.
+When this bit is a zero, there is no conversion or calibration in progress.
 3 CALMD Calibration Mode Bit.
-A 0 in this bit indicates a self-calibration is selected, and a 1 in this bit indicates a system calibration is selected (see Table III).
-2 1 0 CALSLT1 CALSLT0 STCAL Calibration Selection Bits and Start Calibration Bit.
-The STCAL bit is read as a 1 if a calibration is in progress and as a 0 if there is no calibration in progress.
+A 0 in this bit indicates a self-calibration is selected, and a 1 in this bit indicates a system calibration is selected (see Table IV).
+2 1 CALSLT1 CALSLT0 Calibration Selection Bits.
 The CALSLT1 and CALSLT0 bits indicate which of the calibration registers are addressed for reading and writing (see section on the Calibration Registers for more details).
+0 STCAL Start Calibration Bit.
+The STCAL bit is a 1 if a calibration is in progress and a 0 if there is no calibration in progress.